kubernetes/community/contributors/design-proposals/cpu-manager.md

 topologically.

-Operator documentation will be updated to explain how to configure the system to use the low-numbered physical cores for kube and system slices.
+Operator documentation will be updated to explain how to configure the system to use the low-numbered physical cores for kube-reserved and system-reserved slices.

 Each policy is described below.